solaryeti/ansible-duplicity/README.md

 This role has been developed specifically for backing up servers over ftp in Hetzner's datacenter.
 Although all settings are configurable, the assumption is that a backup will be made to a remote ftp server.

+## Compatability

+This role has been developed for use with *openSUSE* and has been tested against ansible 1.9.x.

 ## Variables